zhan4429/Purdue-RCAC-Biocontainer/source/signalp6/signalp6.rst

         --format txt --mode fast

-Example job for show mode
+Example job for slow mode
 ~~~~
 To run signalp6 on our clusters::